 We will remove all Content and User Submissions if properly notified that such Content or User Submission infringes on another’s intellectual property rights.
 We reserve the right, at our sole discretion, to remove Content and User Submissions without prior notice.

-What all this means: if you send us a picture or other other submission, you are agreeing that you own whatever you sent us, and have the right to distribute and otherwise use it.
+What all this means: if you send us a picture or other submission, you are agreeing that you own whatever you sent us, and have the right to distribute and otherwise use it.
 In sending it to Rookie, you are giving us the right to feature it on our site and in any Rookie branded derivative work (eg: print publications or videos) in “perpetuity,” or “for as long as we’d like to.”
-And you won’t get paid money for that submission, unless you and Rookie agree on some kind of payment in writing.
+Payment for any submission must be agreed upon in writing by both you and Rookie.
 Rookie also reserves the right to take down submissions at any point.

 Rookie often displays images, audio, and video (the “Material”).
 The types of Material editors are authorized to use on Rookie include Material commissioned by Rookie, embedded material, or material we believe to be covered by the Fair Use Doctrine, taking into account factors such as: (1) the purpose and character of the use (i.e. transformation from the original, use for criticism, satire or parody; (2) the nature of the copyrighted work (i.e. factual or newsworthy versus creative works); (3) the effect on the potential market for the copyrighted work (for example, use that is not substitutive for the original, or would never be licensed in any event), material from photographic archive and video vendors, Material supplied to our editors or released into the public domain by public relations and marketing companies for press purposes, reader-submitted Material, with the implied representation that the person submitting the material owns the copyright in the material and the right to give it to us for use on Rookie (see above under “User submissions”).